RebelToolbox/RebelDocumentation/development/compiling/compiling_for_windows.rst

           pywin32 being missing.
 You can safely ignore this warning.

-If all goes well, the resulting binary executable will be placed in ``C:\godot\bin\`` with the name ``godot.windows.tools.32.exe`` or ``godot.windows.tools.64.exe``.
+If all goes well, the resulting binary executable will be placed in ``C:\RebelEngine\bin\`` with the name ``rebel.windows.tools.32.exe`` or ``rebel.windows.tools.64.exe``.
 By default, SCons will build a binary matching your CPU architecture, but this can be overridden using ``bits=64`` or ``bits=32``.

 This executable file contains the whole engine and runs without any dependencies.
 Running it will bring up the Project Manager.

-.. note:: If you are compiling Godot for production use, then you can
+.. note:: If you are compiling Rebel Engine for production use, then you can
           make the final executable smaller and faster by adding the SCons option ``target=release_debug``.

-          If you are compiling Godot with MinGW, you can make the binary even smaller and faster by adding the SCons option ``use_lto=yes``.
+          If you are compiling Rebel Engine with MinGW, you can make the binary even smaller and faster by adding the SCons option ``use_lto=yes``.
           As link-time optimization is a memory-intensive process, this will require about 7 GB of available RAM while compiling.

-.. note:: If you want to use separate editor settings for your own Godot builds
+.. note:: If you want to use separate editor settings for your own Rebel Engine builds
           and official releases, you can enable
           :ref:`doc_data_paths_self_contained_mode` by creating a file called
           ``._sc_`` or ``_sc_`` in the ``bin/`` folder.